 City residents may visit any fee office in the state of Missouri.
 There are three located within city limits:

 4041 Lindell Blvd

 St. Louis, MO 63109-0000

 Before heading to City Hall check-in with the Virtual Lobby, a service made available to mitigate the risks of COVID-19.
-You will be notified via text when is your turn to enter the building.
+You will be notified via text when it is your turn to enter the building.
 You can also check your position status while waiting outside.

-- Present Paid personal property tax receipt or a property tax waiver, and the documents outlined in the preparation section.
+- Present paid personal property tax receipt or a property tax waiver, and the documents outlined in the preparation section.